Zokka-Dev/zokka-compiler/README.md

     ]
 }
 ```

-**REMINDER: there is currently a bug [https://github.com/changlinli/zelm-compiler/issues/2](https://github.com/changlinli/zelm-compiler/issues/2) that means if you make any changes to `$ELM_HOME/0.19.1/zelm/custom-package-repository-config.json` you will need to manually delete `$ELM_HOME/0.19.1/zelm-cache/zelm-registry.dat`.
-This should be fixed quite soon.**

 Note that in this case, as long as your `elm.json` and
 `custom-package-repository-config.json` agree on the overriding package name and